Primary Navigation Mobile

 There are three simple but essential checks to keep your tyres in top condition: condition, tread depth, and tyre pressure.

-• The next check is tread depth.
-The legal minimum is 1.6mm, but tyres worn below 3mm should be replaced for safety.
-You can use a digital gauge, but it’s not essential.
-A simple tool like the AA’s Tyre Safety Kit will do, and it also includes a handy tyre pressure gauge, the third check.
+2. Measure tread depth: The legal minimum is 1.6mm, but for safety, replace tyres worn below 3mm.
+You can use tools like a digital gauge or the AA’s Tyre Safety Kit, which also includes a tyre pressure gauge.

 Car battery